Magisk-Modules-Repo/ExSDCard/README.md

 ![alt text](https://img11.hostingpics.net/pics/401005microsdcardicon66397.png "Logo ExSDCard")

-### Introduction
-Since the first version of the module "v9 Module - SD Write Access Enabler v1" is no longer compatible with Magisk v14, i have decided to update it.

 ### Short explanations
 Since Nougat, many apps (old and recently) cannot longer read/write propeply on external SDCard, its due to 6.0 permissions storage updates/changes.